bostontrader/androidNDKStudy/README.md

 (http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/jniTOC.html) and the
 [Android Native Development Kit (NDK)](http://developer.android.com/ndk/guides/index.html).
 JNI is Java's spec for how Java should interact with not-Java, and the NDK is the kit you need to connect Android/Java to JNI.

-The NDK is easy and straight-forward to download and install and there are no hidden surprises here.
+The NDK is easy and
+straight-forward to download and install and there are no hidden surprises here.
 Start with README.txt and nose around in /docs and see what you find.
+However, the docs and samples, as of ndk-r10e, are for Eclipse.
+You can however import the samples into Android Studio and it will create suitable gradle.build files for you, using the experimental Gradle plugin.

 One pleasant surprise is that the NDK is fully equipped with its own build tools.
 I haven't yet spelunked into the murky depths of this, but something in there can clearly compile C and C++ code and build the relevant .so files, even on WinXP.

-Another pleasant surpise is that the Gradle/NDK is very good at figuring out what to do, by default, without a lot of hand-holding.
+Another pleasant surpise is that the Gradle/NDK is fairly good at figuring out what to do, by default, without a lot of hand-holding.
 This illustrates the ole convention-over-configuration principle.
 So Gradle/NDK is able to find our source files and headers and libraries and all that stuff, and figure out what to do with whatever outputs it creates, without me having to micro-manage.
 Just sit back and enjoy a /f/a/t/ cold one while [Skynet takes over](https://www.youtube.com/watch?v=_Wlsd9mljiU).
 No more futzing with cranky software.

-But wait... there's more!
+Unfortunately, there are some nettlesome mysteries still lurking therein.

+The biggest immediate problem that I found was that it's just not possible to debug the c/c++ code using the experimental Gradle Plugin and Android Studio.
+Although promised soon, it ain't here yet.

 ##Tips from Tom!